-From the layout of the house to the appliance you fill it with, there are many things you can do to make your home more eco-friendly.
+From the layout of the house to the appliances you fill it with, there are many things you can do to make your home more eco-friendly.

-When it comes to a new villa build, there are many things you can do to minimise the impact on the environment, from the construction to actually living in your new home.
+When it comes to a new villa build, there are many things you can do to minimize the impact on the environment, from the construction to actually living in your new home.

 It’s crucial to do your research and get these decisions right in the planning stages, as many things can be expensive, not to mention wasteful, to change later.

-We try to incorporate as many sustainable initiatives into Villa Amani Kuta Lombok as possible in both design and actions.
+We try to incorporate as many sustainable initiatives as possible into Villa Amani Kuta Lombok, in both design and action.

 We’ll look at different ideas, tips, and inspiration for designing a sustainable home.